Middle East long riven by killings of high-profile figures

 EGYPTIAN PRESIDENT ANWAR SADAT

 Just three years after formalizing a peace treaty with Israel and sharing the Nobel Peace Prize with Israel’s Menachem Begin, the Egyptian leader and firm U.S. ally was killed in 1981 by the country’s Islamic Jihad group in a spectacular attack during an annual parade in Cairo commemorating the 1973 October war against Israel.
 The accord had infuriated Islamic groups who had been previously mostly pacified.
-Egypt has never truly emerged form the grip of autocratic rule, which continued under Sadat’s successor Hosni Mubarak.
+Egypt has never truly emerged from the grip of autocratic rule, which continued under Sadat’s successor Hosni Mubarak.
 There was brief hope during the Arab Spring uprising in 2011 but subsequent years of turmoil brought to power general-turned-president Abdel-Fattah el-Sissi, whose government has cracked down on critics and dissent.

 ISRAEL’S YITZHAK RABIN